supercaligit/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
 export AWS_ACCOUNT_ID=$(aws sts get-caller-identity --query Account --output text )
 ```

+## Pricing Module - Chirag
+- AWS services varies according to region.
+Always select region where you want to spin up service
+- Bill will be in USD and local currency
+- Conversion rate applies on date of invoice with latest exchange rate
+- 750 Hours free utilization
+- AWS Billing Alerts vs AWS Budgets
+    AWS Billing Alerts is an older feature released in 2012 that leverages Amazon Cloudwatch alarm and metrics to monitor charges and Amazon SNS to send email alerts.
+It was AWS first attempt to provide proactive alerting and alarms on your total AWS charges or a specific AWS service.
+The feature is relatively basic when it comes to pure costs/budgeting and there isn’t a way to setup in-depth budget monitoring with the filters you have in Cost Explorer.On the flip-side, since it is uses CloudWatch, you can create an alarm that correlates between RDS CPU utilization and it’s total monthly budget.
+The same can be applied across many other CloudWatch metrics.

+    AWS Budgets -Released 7 years later in 2019, AWS Budgets builds upon AWS billing alerts and is integrated into Amazon’s billing dashboard.
+Overall, it provides a better and more robust way to monitor your AWS costs.
+All the dimensions you are familiar with in Cost Explorer can be developed into monitoring daily / weekly or monthly AWS Budgets via email.
+In addition, AWS Budgets gives you a way to trigger specific event if a threshold is reach through “Budget Actions”.
+- AWS Cost Explorer
+    AWS Cost Explorer has an easy-to-use interface that lets you visualize, understand, and manage your AWS costs and usage over time.

+## Security Module - Ashish
 - Organization Unit
     - acts like a governor
     - offered as part of Organization service